Convention Session Proposals

 - Special needs instruction

-Note: proposals focused on marching band will not be accepted.
-Please consider submitting your marching band clinics for the Texas Bandmasters convention.
+Consider submitting your marching band clinics for the Texas Bandmasters Convention.

 Clinic Proposal Status